rasundsbak/rtd-tutorial/docs/source/usage.rst

 R and RStudio
 -------------
-Downliad from the pages of Posit: https://posit.co/downloads/ You need R and RStudio for desktop.
+Download from the pages of Posit: https://posit.co/downloads/ You need R and RStudio for desktop.
 The free version.

 The package ComtradR